Last updated on February 28, 2026

 Kydele, Chosen of Kruphix can generate a ton of mana if you’re drawing extra cards.
 It’s also in the right colors since Simic is the king of card draw.
 It’s even got partner to pair with other colors.

-There are also tons of combos that generate infinite mana and allow you to draw your entire deck, eventually finding the combo that will win the game.
+There are also tons of combos that generate infinite mana and allow you to draw your entire deck, eventually finding the combo that'll win the game.

 Wrap Up